 - If you need to capture decisions made as part of a conversation, one suggestion is to preface the title with "DECISION" to help categorize the conversation as a decision.
 You could also create a conversation folder titled “Decisions” and move relevant conversations there.

-There are several options for storing documents with Deltek Collaboration.
+There are several options for storing files with Deltek Collaboration.
 You should decide on a standard for your team based on your objectives and preference.
-Feel free to use different methods for different types of documents as appropriate.
+Feel free to use different methods for different types of files as appropriate.

-- Directly in Deltek Collaboration: Documents can be posted directly in Deltek Collaboration.
-This works best for documents that rarely change and do not require version management.
-In order to make a change to a document posted directly in Deltek Collaboration, you have to download a local copy and then upload a new version.
+- Directly in Deltek Collaboration: Files can be posted directly in Deltek Collaboration.
+This works best for files that rarely change and do not require version management.
+In order to make a change to a file posted directly in Deltek Collaboration, you have to download a local copy and then upload a new version.

-- Sharepoint: Many teams use SharePoint as a document repository for documents that change frequently or require version control.
-If you store documents in Sharepoint, you can include the URL link in Deltek Collaboration so that documents can be easily accessed from your Deltek Collaboration space.
+- Sharepoint: Many teams use SharePoint as a file repository for files that change frequently or require version control.
+If you store files in Sharepoint, you can include the URL link in Deltek Collaboration so that files can be easily accessed from your Deltek Collaboration space.